seliger/tippe4hcomp/content/resources/computer-project/index.md

 * Computer Forensics
 * Hardware and Networking Design/Install/Repair
 * Graphic Design and Computer Art
+* Robotics

-Software submitted to be reviewed by a judge must be compatible on both PC and Mac platform.
+Software submitted to be reviewed by a judge must be compatible on both PC and Mac platforms.
 If additional software other than Microsoft Office Suite is required to view the member’s work, that software must be provided by the member and comply with all manufacturer copyright laws.
 Apps can be Android or IOS compatible.

 All notebooks/portfolios must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member’s exhibit.
-This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be the last page of a notebook or included as part of the display visible to the public.
+This reference list should/might include website links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be the last page of a notebook or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the manner in which references are listed.

+Judges evaluating exhibits should recognize individual differences and creativity, therefore using the information in this document as a guide rather than a requirement.

 <p style="text-align: center; font-weight: bold;">
 A COUNTY MAY SUBMIT A TOTAL OF THREE STATE FAIR ENTRIES, ONE PER GRADE LEVEL DIVISION.
 </p>

+## Exhibit Class Guidelines

 ### Blocked Based Programming

 **Beginner – Grades 3-5 –** Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

 * Sequence
 * Iteration